mmstfkc/yolov8-segmentation-augmentation/README.md

 ## Usage

 1. Clone this repository or download it as needed.
-2. Ensure that your YOLOv8 model is installed and operational.
-3. Place the original image files and label files in the "base_path" folder.
+2. Place the original image files and label files in the "base_path" folder.
-4. Run this command script in the main directory:
+3. Run this command script in the main directory:

 ```bash
     python augmentation.py